Nutrition, Food and Exercise Sciences

 Composite applicant scores, based on the above indicators, are calculated and ranked.
 The number of athletic training applicants admitted is determined by available vacancies created by graduation.
 The top-ranking students are then admitted to fill the vacancies.
 The Athletic Training Program includes a strict didactic and clinical course progression.
 New student admission is completed by May 31 of each year.
 New athletic training students enroll in the first block of courses the following Fall semester.
 Community college students are required to complete the same application process as resident students.
-Those who are formally admitted will be required to complete a minimum of six semesters to complete all clinical rotations.
 Please see the Athletic Training Education Program Web site for retention policies.

 The FSU post-baccalaureate dietetic internship program is the supervised practice component of dietetics education available only to graduate students in the department and is required for eligibility to take the national Registration Examination for Dietitians administered by the Commission for Dietetics Registration.
 The purpose of the internship is to provide students with supervised practice experiences that train interns for the competencies required by entry level positions in dietetics and nutrition practice.
 Careers are available for registered dieticians in clinical, research, community food service management, consulting, and educational settings.
 Fifteen graduate students are accepted annually to the graduate internship program through an internship application process.

 The exercise physiology major prepares students for graduate study in exercise physiology, physical therapy, and other health fields, including medical school, as well as positions as personal trainers and health fitness instructors with both hospital-based wellness programs and corporate fitness programs.

 The food and nutrition science major has a strong science base that prepares students for job opportunities in the food industry, government agencies, and careers in the medical field as well as graduate study in nutrition, food science, or agriculture.